JuliaAI/MLJ.jl/docs/src/composing_models.md

 - Wrap the learning network code in a model `fit` method.

-All learning networks that make determinisic (respectively, probabilistic) predictions export to models of subtype `DeterministicNetwork` (respectively, `ProbabilisticNetwork`), Unsupervised learning networks export to `UnsupervisedNetwork` model
+All learning networks that make deterministic (respectively, probabilistic) predictions export to models of subtype `DeterministicNetwork` (respectively, `ProbabilisticNetwork`), Unsupervised learning networks export to `UnsupervisedNetwork` model